TALKING TEQUILA: Expert shares knowledge on popular spirit - Destin.com

 Reposado – Aged for 60 days to one year inside oak barrels which gives it the distinct color and rested flavor that you might see in a whiskey or typical American bourbon.

-Tequila lovers can order a flight served in four shot glasses at Rockin’ Tacos Grill and Tequila Bar at The Boardwalk on Okaloosa Island.
+Tequila enthusiasts and beginners can experience a tasting of each blend with the new tequila flights at Rockin Tacos Grill & Tequila Bar at The Boardwalk on Okaloosa Island.

 MAKING THE PERFECT MARGARITA